FAQs

 SPONSORSHIP

-You will help your child overcome poverty and thrive!
-Kids in OneChild’s sponsorship program receive life-changing care that often includes medical check-ups, nourishing food, educational opportunities, and mentoring.
-All children also learn about God’s everlasting love.
-Your sponsorship will help your child fulfill God’s unique plan for his or her life!
+You will help your child thrive!
+Kids in OneChild’s sponsorship program receive life-changing care that often includes medical checkups, nutritious food, educational opportunities, and mentoring.
+All children also learn about God’s everlasting love and how they can fulfill God’s unique plan for their lives!

-You can sponsor a child for $39 a month and give a boy or girl hope for the future!
-Many sponsors sacrifice financially to sponsor their children, but knowing they are transforming children’s lives and sharing God’s love fills them with incredible joy.
-Please sponsor a precious child today!
+You can sponsor a child for $39 a month and give a boy or girl hope for the future.
+Many sponsors sacrifice financially to sponsor their children, but knowing they are transforming lives and sharing God’s love fills them with incredible joy.
+Please sponsor a child today!

 LETTER WRITING

-We encourage you to write to your sponsored child at least two to three times a year, but you may write as frequently as once a month.
-Please know that your words of hope will mean more to your sponsored child than you can imagine!
+We encourage you to write to your sponsored child at least three times a year, but you may write as frequently as once a month.
+Your words of hope will mean more to your sponsored child than you can imagine!

 We suggest you begin the process of building a relationship with your sponsored child by writing about some of the following topics: